Black Knot of Plum and Cherry

 In the spring, the fungus produces infective spores (ascospores) which are forcibly ejected during rainy periods.
 These spores are splashed by the rain and blown by the wind to land on susceptible plant tissue.
 The spores can germinate and infect new tissues during wet periods as short as 6 hours at the optimal temperature for infection (70-75°F).
 Infection occurs from April through June on the current season’s growth.

-This disease appears as obvious hard black elongated swellings (knots) which may be 1-6? or more in length.
+This disease appears as obvious hard black elongated swellings (knots) which may be 1-6 inches or more in length.
 The knots are scattered throughout the tree with the number increasing in successive years if the condition is left untreated.
 When the symptoms first appear during the autumn following infection, the knot appears as an inconspicuous swelling on the current season’s shoots.
 As growth resumes the following spring, the bark splits and knots are greenish and soft but become hardened and black by the end of the second year.

 Survival and Dispersal